Help Center/ Virtual Private Cloud/ Getting Started/ Setting Up an IPv4/IPv6 Dual-Stack Network in a VPC

 1. Log in to the ECS from the local PC through the IPv4 EIP or IPv6 address.

-2. Check whether the ECS can communicate with the Internet over IPv4 and IPv6 networks.
+2. Check whether the ECS can communicate with the Internet over IPv4 and IPv6 addresses.

 Preparations

-Before creating resources such as VPCs and ECSs, you need to sign up for a HUAWEI ID, enable Huawei Cloud services, complete real-name authentication, and top up your account.
-Ensure that your account has sufficient balance.
+Before creating resources such as VPCs and ECSs, you need to sign up for a HUAWEI ID and enable Huawei Cloud services.

 Step 1: Create a VPC and Subnet